San Francisco Peaks Geology

 Digital Elevation Map of the San Francisco Volcanic Field.
 Although SFM, as the field’s only stratovolcano, is by far the largest volcano in the field, there are more than 600 other volcanoes surrounding it, the larger ‘bumps’ being lava domes, and the numerous smaller ones being cinder cones, including the most recent, Sunset Crater volcano (erupted ~940 years ago).
 Courtesy US Geological Survey.

 San Francisco Mountain hasn’t erupted in the last 400k years, and we can therefore be confident that it is not merely dormant, it’s dead.
 But that doesn’t mean that the San Francisco Volcanic Field is dead; it’s only temporarily dormant.
 The last eruption in the field was the Sunset Crater cinder cone, some 940 years ago; there will be more eruptions in the SF Volcanic Field in the future.
 Stay tuned!

 Bill Wade is a geologist and a 12-year member of Flagstaff’s USFS/NPS Interpretive Partnership.
-Members of the Partnership provide interpretive programs and Q&A for Snowbowl visitors at the top of the Scenic Chairlift every weekend throughout the summer months.
+Members of the Partnership provide interpretive programs and Q&A for Snowbowl visitors at the top of the scenic gondola every weekend throughout the summer months.